Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is an unsubsidized loan?

-A Direct Unsubsidized Loan is a type of federal student loan that’s available to undergraduate and graduate students.
+A Direct Unsubsidized Loan is a type of federal student loan that’s available to undergraduate, graduate, and professional students.
 Unlike a Direct Subsidized Loan, it’s not based on financial need.
 Interest accrues (adds up) on Direct Unsubsidized Loans during all periods—even when you’re in school.
-For example, let’s say you accepted $15,000 in Direct Unsubsidized Loans with a fixed interest rate of 6.54% to help you pay for a two-year graduate program.
-By the time you finish your two-year program, you’ll owe an additional $1,962 in interest unless you start making payments while you’re in school.
+For example, let’s say you accepted $15,000 in Direct Unsubsidized Loans with a fixed interest rate of 8.08% to help you pay for a two-year graduate program.
+By the time you finish your two-year program, you’ll owe an additional $2,424 in interest unless you make voluntary payments while you’re in school.

 What is work-study?

 Federal Work-Study provides part-time jobs to students with financial need.
-Students can gain valuable work experience while earning money to help pay for college or career school expenses.
-To find out if your college or career school participates in the Federal Work-Study Program, check with the financial aid office.
+Students can gain valuable work experience while earning money to help pay for college, career school, or trade school expenses.
+To find out if your school participates in the Federal Work-Study Program, check with the financial aid office.
 If they do, submit your Free Application for Federal Student Aid (FAFSA®) form as early as possible to see if you’re eligible.
 If you accept a work-study job, you’ll be paid at least once a month.